Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Tautological relations and higher genus modularity

 \subsection{Quasi-modularity at genus one: Getzler's relation}

-At genus one, let us compute the primary genus one correlator $\DL P\DR_{1,1}^{\mathcal{X}_r}$.
+At genus one, we shall compute the primary genus one correlator $\DL P\DR_{1,1}^{\mathcal{X}_r}$.
 This correlation function is important because it will be the only building block besides the genus zero correlation functions in the process of constructing higher genera correlation functions, as will be explained in Section \ref{sectionregreduction}.

 For the elliptic curve $\mathcal{X}_1$, we have that $Q=q=e^t$.
-According to \cite{Bershadsky:1993ta, Dijkgraaf:1995}
+According to \cite{Bershadsky:1993cx, Dijkgraaf:1995, Kaneko:1995}